rvedotrc/spud/README.md

  * `./src/blue/template.default.json`
  * `./src/green/template.default.json`

-which are AWS Cloudformation template files, then running `spud prepare` (with appropriate AWS credentials) will:
+which are AWS CloudFormation template files, then running `spud prepare` (with appropriate AWS credentials) will:

  * ask you for the name of the "blue" and "green" stacks
- * retrieve the "blue" and "green" stacks from AWS Cloudformation
+ * retrieve the "blue" and "green" stacks from AWS CloudFormation
  * generate the desired "blue" and "green" stack templates (which just means copying the above files)
  * show you a summary of how the retrieved stacks compare to the generated stacks
  * leave some JSON files in `./tmp/templates/*.json`
- * prompt you to edit the "generated" files, then apply the changes using `spud apply`
+ * prompt you to edit the "next" files, then apply the changes using `spud apply`

 In the above example, "blue" and "green" are said to be the _stack types_.
 The stack types are discovered by listing the `./src` directory.
 Each stack type corresponds to one stack.
 You need to have at least one stack type, otherwise `spud` will have no work to do.

+After making any edits to the "next" files in `./tmp/templates`, running `spud apply` will:

+ * check the stack parameters, warning you about added or removed parameters, or parameters which don't yet have a value
+ * for each stack,
+   * if there's a change to make,
+     * shows a preview of the changes
+     * asks for confirmation that the changes should be applied to AWS CloudFormation
+     * (if confirmed) applies the changes

 Extending spud
 --------------